tanmoysrt/Intellup/README.md

 redis-server
 ```

-2.Create a database in moongodb .
+2.Create a database in mongodb .
 Name : "edugame"

 3.Go to the edugame_realtime folder and run this commands